Skip the bakery and make indulgently rich and buttery sour cream crumb cake at home this weekend!

 - Make the glaze: Whisk all of the glaze ingredients together in a medium bowl.
 Drizzle over cake.
 Slice and serve.
 Cover leftovers tightly and store at room temperature or in the refrigerator for up to 5 days.

-- Make ahead tip: The cake can be baked and covered tightly at room temperature overnight.
+- Make Ahead & Freezing Instructions: The cake can be baked and covered tightly at room temperature overnight.
 Make the glaze the next morning and drizzle over cake before serving.
 Cake can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.

-- Thick Greek yogurt works instead of sour cream.
+- Sour Cream: Thick Greek yogurt works instead of sour cream.

-Larger cake: This recipe can easily be doubled and baked in a 9x13 pan for around 45 minutes.
+- Larger Cake: This recipe can easily be doubled and baked in a 9×13 pan for around 45 minutes.

-Loaf pan: This recipe can easily be made in a 9x5 loaf pan and baked for around 40 minutes.
+- Loaf Pan: This recipe can easily be made in a 9×5 loaf pan and baked for around 40 minutes.

 More lazy weekend favorites: